RahafLog/judicial_vision/README.md

 The "Removing Names" tab showcases the performance of our fine-tuning model.
 It removes Saudi names and organizations from legal cases, to save privacy in legal cases.

+## File Descriptions

+app.ipynb: this file contains the code of the ChatBot and other Taps.

+output: contains the demo of the chat.

 ###  JUDICIAL VISION TEAM